 The graduate concentration in Emergency Management and Homeland Security (EMHS) provides advanced education in the management of emergencies, hazards, disasters, and homeland security.
 The EMHS program is designed to meet the needs of students who wish to work, or are currently working, in the field of emergency management and homeland security.

-Emphasizes high-level skills of critical thinking, learning, adaptation, and policy analysis, and
+- Emphasizes high-level skills of critical thinking, learning, adaptation, and policy analysis

 Students completing the EMHS concentration program will have the knowledge and skills necessary to assess and manage a broad range of hazards and disasters, and to understand the policy environment in which emergency management occurs.

 Students interested in obtaining a concentration in EMHS within a Master of Public Administration (MPA) or Master of Criminal Justice program must apply and enroll in the MPA or MCJ program within the School of Public Affairs (SPA) and must adhere to all master degree program requirements.